Skip to main content

 The specific method described below is not necessary in version 7 or later.
 The numberedParams option will achieve the same result.

-Different SQL flavors have different requirements for bind variable placeholders.
-Some use a simple ? character (which is what formatQuery(query, 'parameterized') produces by default) and others require a bind variable placeholder to start with $ followed by a unique string or number.
+Different SQL database systems have varying requirements for bind variable placeholders.
+Some use a simple ? character (the default format from formatQuery(query, 'parameterized')), while others require placeholders starting with $ followed by a unique identifier or number.

-The "parameterized_named" export format, along with the paramPrefix option, will usually be sufficient to cover the latter case.
-However, if the default parameter names (e.g. :fieldName_1) are not acceptable, you can use the "parameterized" format and replace the "?" with your choice of name.
+The "parameterized_named" export format with the paramPrefix option typically handles named placeholders.
+However, if the default parameter names (e.g., :fieldName_1) don't meet your requirements, you can use the "parameterized" format and replace the ? placeholders with custom names.

-The following code will produce a SQL string with each bind variable placeholder being numbered from "$1" to "$n", where n is the number of bind variables (also, appropriately, the number of elements in the params array).
+This code generates a SQL string with numbered bind variable placeholders from "$1" to "$n", where n equals the number of bind variables (matching the number of elements in the params array):

 let i = 0;